Skip to main content

 8. Powerful landing pages

-• Make sure your page's message and design match with any digital ads promoting it
+• Match design and messaging with any digital ads promoting it.

 9. Great CTAs (calls to action)